Adaptive Off-Policy Inference for M-Estimators Under Model Misspecification: Practical Strategies for Covariance Estimation

 \section{Practical Strategies for Covariance Estimation}

-Our strategy for building an estimator of the variance is to decompose $V_{t,\theta^{\star}}$ into terms that are independent of the history and then find empirical estimators of these quantities from external data, similar in spirit to \cite{kato2020standardized}.
+Our strategy for building an estimator of the variance is to decompose $\Var(s_{t,\theta^{\star}} \mid \mathcal{H}_{t-1})$ into terms that are either independent of the history or known to the experimenter and then find empirical estimators of these quantities from external data, similar in spirit to \cite{kato2020standardized}.

 \begin{proposition} Recalling definitions for $\mathcal{H}_{t-1}$, $V_{t,\theta^{\star}}$, and $\theta^{\star}$ defined previously,